IBM/swift-kitura-hyper-protect-dbaas/README.md

 * Generate an application with files for monitoring and distributed trace using App Metrics
 * Connect to additional provisioned services

 > As an alternative to the deployment options documented below, you can [create this project as a starter kit](https://console.bluemix.net/developer/appledevelopment/create-app?defaultDeploymentToolchain=&defaultLanguage=SWIFT&env_id=ibm%3Ayp%3Aus-south&navMode=catalog&starterKit=522c52e7-f9ed-3f95-a9bd-885fc881aa6e) on IBM Cloud, which injects service credentials into a custom fork of this pattern after you have provisioned the database with your specifications.
+Use this method to deploy to IBM Cloud with the click of a button.

+> You will need to provision the Hyper Protect DBaaS service yourself, providing paramteres like password.
+Make sure to select a service plan for MongoDB, as this sample does not yet work with its PostgreSQL offering.

 ## Project contents